hoangduytran/blender-manual/manual/render/eevee/limitations.rst

 ============

-- All BSDF's are using approximations to achieve realtime performance so there will always be small differences between Cycles and Eevee.
+- All BSDF's are using approximations to achieve realtime performance so there will always be small differences between Cycles and EEVEE.
-- Some utility nodes are not yet compatible with Eevee.
+- Some utility nodes are not yet compatible with EEVEE.

 .. seealso::